 REE Automotive, Ltd. Announces Date for Third Quarter 2022 Earnings Release and Conference Call

-TEL-AVIV, Israel, Nov.
-02, 2022 (GLOBE NEWSWIRE) -- REE Automotive, Ltd. REE ("REE" or the "Company"), an automotive technology leader and provider of electric vehicle platforms, announced today that the Company will release its third quarter 2022 financial results before the NASDAQ market opens on Wednesday, November 16, 2022.
+/EIN News/ -- TEL-AVIV, Israel, Nov.
+02, 2022 (GLOBE NEWSWIRE) -- REE Automotive, Ltd. (NASDAQ: REE) (“REE” or the “Company”), an automotive technology leader and provider of electric vehicle platforms, announced today that the Company will release its third quarter 2022 financial results before the NASDAQ market opens on Wednesday, November 16, 2022.
 A webcast and conference call will be held on the same date at 8:30 a.m.
-Eastern time to review the Company's results, discuss recent events and conduct a question-and-answer session.
+Eastern time to review the Company’s results, discuss recent events and conduct a question-and-answer session.

 The live webcast of the conference call can be accessed on the Investors section of the Company’s website at investors.ree.auto.